neerajk555/SQL-Training-exercise/module-07-set-operations/04-Paired-Programming.md

 Find the total unique customer reach across all three channels.
 How many unique customers were contacted?

 ### Navigator Guiding Questions
-- Should we use UNION or UNION ALL?
-Why?
+- **Should we use UNION or UNION ALL?
+Why?**
+  - *Think: Do we want total contact attempts (UNION ALL) or unique customers (UNION)?*
+  - *Answer: UNION to remove duplicates—same customer across channels should count once*

-- Do we need all columns or just customer_id?
+- **Do we need all columns or just customer_id?**
+  - *Think: What are we counting?
+Just need customer_id for unique count*

-- How do we count unique customers after combining?
+- **How do we count unique customers after combining?**
+  - *Think: UNION already deduplicates, so COUNT(*) on the result works*
+  - *Or: Use COUNT(DISTINCT customer_id) if using UNION ALL*

 ### Hints
-- UNION removes duplicates automatically
+- UNION removes duplicates automatically (customer in multiple channels counted once)
-- Can combine three SELECTs with two UNIONs
+- Combine three SELECTs with two UNIONs
-- Count rows or use COUNT(DISTINCT)
+- Wrap in subquery and count rows: `SELECT COUNT(*) FROM (UNION queries)`

+### Collaboration Checkpoint
+**Navigator:** Before Partner 1 types, discuss: "What will the query structure look like?
+Write pseudo-code on paper first."

 ### Solution
 ```sql